 You can use conversion prediction results to:

-- Increase incoming new traffic, buy more widely and cheaply, and adjust after user assessment.
+Increase incoming traffic, buy more widely and cheaper, and adjust the ads after user assessment.

 Book a demo to learn more about ML segmentation opportunities for your business.

 In OWOX BI, you can connect any standard attribution model to your reporting.
-Also, our analysts can configure a data-driven model based on conversion forecasting from OWOX, or a custom model for your rules and your sales funnel.
+Also, our analysts can configure any algorithmic model based on conversion forecasting or a custom model for your rules and sales funnel.

-You can look at campaigns from different angles, compare the results of calculations on several attribution models and choose one that meets your goals.
+You can analyze your digital campaigns from different angles, compare the results of calculations on several attribution models, and choose the one that is designed to suit your business goals.